quicwg/base-drafts/draft-ietf-quic-transport.md

 packets that are all discarded.

-Clients MUST ensure that UDP datagrams containing Initial packets have UDP payloads of at least 1200 bytes, adding padding to packets in the datagram as necessary.
+Clients MUST ensure that UDP datagrams containing Initial packets have UDP payloads of at least 1200 bytes, adding PADDING frames to QUIC packets in the datagram as necessary.
 A client that sends padded datagrams allows the server to send more data prior to completing address validation.